-Best time to visit Morocco
+Best months to visit Morocco

 Winter can be perfect by day in the south, though desert nights can get very cold – a major consideration if you’re staying in the cheaper hotels, which rarely have heating.
-If you’re planning to hike in the mountains, it’s best to keep to the months from April to October unless you have some experience of snow conditions.
+If you’re planning to hike in the mountains, it’s best to keep to the months from April to October unless you have some experience with snow conditions.

 Weather apart, the Islamic religious calendar and its related festivals will have the most seasonal effect on your travel.
 The most important factor is Ramadan, the month of daytime fasting; this can be a problem for transport, and especially hiking, though the festive evenings do much to compensate.